ArthurHlt/goalteon/README.md

     }

     // translate to params list for ease usage
-    // you can also use goalteaon.Translate to translate only one object resTr := goalteon.TranslateList[*beans.SlbNewCfgEnhVirtServerTableParams](res)
+    // you can also use goalteon.Translate to translate only one object resTr := goalteon.TranslateList[*beans.SlbNewCfgEnhVirtServerTableParams](res)
     b, err := json.MarshalIndent(resTr, "", "  ")
     if err != nil {